Can You Swim With Tape in Extensions

 Swimming with tape in extensions may cause tangles and knots.
 You can gently remove them by using a wide-tooth comb.
 Properly dry your extensions to avoid any damage by gently patting them with a towel or letting them air dry.

-Protective products can help maintain the quality of your extensions post-swim.
-Using a leave-in conditioner or an oil-based serum can also be useful in protecting your extensions.
-Taking extra care of your extensions before and after swimming will ensure their longevity, and you can enjoy your time in the water without worrying about any damage to your tape in extensions.
+Taking extra care of your extensions before and after swimming will ensure their longevity, and you can enjoy your time in the water without worrying about any damage to your tape-in extensions.

 Apart from tape-in extensions, there are unique hair accessories like hair tinsel that people love.
 Dive into our article to learn about swimming with hair tinsel.